Try "cat diabetes" or "dog being sick"

 Establishing a relationship with your vet

-If you don’t already have a trusted vet, enter your postcode on the Find a Vet page for details of your nearest veterinary surgery – or see our article on choosing the right vet.
+If you don’t already have a trusted vet, enter your postcode on the Find a Vet page for details of your nearest veterinary surgery.
 It’s vital to establish that trusted relationship soon after welcoming your new kitten, to give her the best possible start in life.

 As soon as you know when you’ll be picking up your new kitten, contact your local vet to make an appointment for her first check-up and registration.
 This initial visit is an important step in caring for your kitten’s health and wellbeing.